 Let's discuss your end goal.
-Organization?
-Sales?
+Data capture?
+Process automation?
 General guidance?
 Consider where changes will put us in the future.
 Over the phone or in person we can get your goals down on "paper".

 What is your current setup?
 Who are the players in this process?
 We'll look at technical challenges as well.
 No need to make changes unless there is a clear potential for improvement.

 With an iterative approach let's set in motion the agreed changes.
 One component at a time we will test and verify any process or software changes to make sure surprises are at a minimum.
 Looking back, we can evaluate our results.